apache/servicecomb-java-chassis/archetypes/business-service-spring-boot-starter/README.md

 * Java application : import `spring-boot-starter` then develop general application, does not contain WEB
 * Web application : import `spring-boot-starter-web` then develop web application, also include an embedded Tomcat or Jetty server, and use Spring Web MVC framework to develop REST endpoints

-The first way, do not need any refactor, dfirect startup ServiceComb via Spring Boot.
+The first way, do not need any refactoring, directly startup ServiceComb via Spring Boot.

 The second way is replace `Spring MVC DispatcherServlet` with `ServiceComb RestServlet`.